 Civilized life still exists on Ki, but only at great cost.
 For those who are unwilling or unable to pay that price, there are other ways to live as well—but they are far from pleasant.

-This is a review of chapters 1-3 of Pyrebound, a serial fantasy novel in progress.
+This is a review of chapters 1-3 of Pyrebound, a fantasy novel originating as a web serial.
+When this post was first written in May 2019, it was still publishing

 Web novels don’t get much attention.
 There’s Worm, and I guess you can count The Martian, but anything else, to me, is strictly niche, if I know it at all.
 So I’m excited to review Pyrebound, a recent and not-particularly-popular story, in more or less the same way I would review a typical novel.
 (Fun fact: Pyrebound, like most web novels, is free to read!)